Elementary $\infty$-toposes from type theory: Introduction

 Regarding subobject classifiers, we will prove as Theorem \ref{theorem: every elementary infinity topos has subobject classifiers} that finite completeness, local cartesian closedness and univalent morphisms imply the existence of small subobject classifiers each of which classifies the monomorphisms of some univalent morphism.
 In \autocite{shulman_towards_2018} and \autocite{rasekh_theory_2022} the existence of a single `global' subobject classifier that classifies \textit{all} monomorphisms is assumed.
 Concerning the internal language of an $\infty$-topos satisfying this condition, this would require an additional assumption in the type theory.
 Subobject classifiers in type theory are usually as large as the ambient univalent universe (See \autocite[§10.1.4]{the_univalent_foundations_program_homotopy_2013}).
 This means that a global subobject classifier would require a universe of all universes, and it would be as large as that universe, inducing size issues.
 To fix this, one can assume the axiom of \textit{propositional resizing} (\autocite[Axiom 3.5.5]{the_univalent_foundations_program_homotopy_2013}).
-We will prove that assuming this axiom, one obtains global subobject classifiers in the $\infty$-localisation of a categorical model of HoTT.
+We will prove that, assuming this axiom, one obtains global subobject classifiers in the $\infty$-localisation of a categorical model of HoTT.
 We will however for the sake of generality not assume it in the general case.
+Moreover, Uemura shows in \cite{Uemura_2019_cubical_ass} that the axiom of propositional resizing is independent by constructing a model of univalence in which it fails, hence whose presentation does not admit a subobject classifier.
+We maintain again that such a model interpreting type theory is interesting enough to call its presentation an elementary $\infty$-topos.

+The setup introduced in this paper extends also straightforwardly to type theories which admit $W$-types and graph colimits.
+We study the $\infty$-localisation of the models of such type theory in forthcoming work.

 \textbf{Outline}

 In section \ref{sect: preliminaries}, we will briefly review the necessary background about type theory and its models, tribes and about $\infty$-categories and their localisation.
 In section \ref{sect: univalence in TT}, we define univalent universes in type theory and the notion of a categorical model of univalence that we will use.
 In section \ref{sect: univalent tribs}, we introduce the notions of a univalent fibration and a homotopy subobject classifier in a tribe and prove that the latter always exists in a univalent tribe.
 We also show that every categorical model of univalence is a univalent tribe.
 In section \ref{sect: univalence in infinity-categories}, we prove that every univalent fibration becomes a univalent morphism in the $\infty$-localisation of a tribe.
 Moreover, we show that every univalent morphism in a locally cartesian closed and finitely complete $\infty$-category induces the existence of a subobject classifier.
 Finally, in section \ref{sect: ele infty toposes} we put all pieces together to derive our two main results: every univalent tribe, and hence model of HoTT, presents an elementary $\infty$-topos and every elementary $\infty$-topos has subobject classifiers.